invictatouch/website/content/contact.md

 ---

 * For membership queries please email membership@invictatouch.com
-* For all other touch-related queries please email info@invictatouch.com
+* For all other touch-related enquiries please email info@invictatouch.com